 The Yieldstreet Prism Fund, for example, is actively managed by Yieldstreet Management, LLC (“YM”).
 YM is made up of a team of experienced senior investment professionals who source what they believe to be attractive investments in Art Finance, Commercial Real Estate, and other alternative asset classes that fall within their area of specialization.
 YM will evaluate any potential investments and advise as to the investments to be purchased by the Fund.
 Additionally, YM undertakes efforts to help ensure that the Yieldstreet Prism Fund complies with its investment guidelines and regulatory requirements.
 You can learn more about the investment strategy behind the Yieldstreet Prism Fund here.

 Some funds are easier to acquire than others.
 If you have enough funds to afford to acquire shares of a mutual fund or ETF, you can easily purchase the shares because they are publicly offered.

-The Yieldstreet Prism Fund is open to accredited investors and is now the first Yieldstreet investment product that is also open to self-verified accredited investors.
+The Yieldstreet Prism Fund is now open to all investors, regardless of net worth or accreditation status.
 The Fund was initially only configured for accredited investors who had completed YM’s accreditation process related to other Yieldstreet products being made available to them.
 In keeping with Yieldstreet’s goal to make the Fund available to a broader range of investors, the Fund is now also open to self-verified accredited investors and we anticipate the Fund may eventually be able to accept investments from non-accredited investors.